Interactive Mass Customization

 What is Interactive Mass Customisation for_

-Thanks to this sales format, companies and businesses can see first-hand what their customers are looking for in the products and services: sizes, colours, materials, functions and other aspects.
+Thanks to this sales format, companies and businesses can see first-hand what their customers are looking for in the products and services: sizes, colors, materials, functions and other aspects.

-It allows a clear differentiation of the value offered from the competition without increasing production costs since the processes continue to be mass, but with customisation flexibility.
+It allows a clear differentiation of the value offered from the competition without increasing production costs since the processes continue to be mass, but with customization flexibility.

 With mass customization, people feel more satisfied with their purchases because they choose exactly what suits their needs.
 Furthermore, when customers have decision-making power over the final product or service, it gives them confidence that they have chosen the right supplier.